 Top 10 apps for kids to learn English

 These days there are so many apps for kids to learn English it almost seems unfair!
 When I was a child, I had to take out a dictionary and a heavy grammar coursebook if I wanted to learn a language.
 Oh, how times have changed!
+Now there are apps and services for all ages, even services to rewrite my essay if I need help with that.

 Here are our recommendations for children’s apps to learn English in three categories: